Before we work our way through the steps, I will start by pointing out GNS3 server has the following constraints when running on Apple Silicon:

 ---- ----- ------ ------- ----

-gns3 running ubuntu jammy amd64
+gns3 running ubuntu noble amd64

 1. Test Ansible connectivity to the gns3 Linux machine.